-- 38. The key components of governance within which NHS Boards are required to operate are financial governance, staff governance, clinical governance and information governance. - 39.
-Financial governance.
+43. The key components of governance within which NHS Boards are required to operate are financial governance, staff governance, clinical governance and information governance.

+- 44. Financial governance.
 This places a responsibility upon the board and, principally, the accountable officer, to maintain a sound system of internal control, comply with all applicable laws and regulations and maintain its financial position so that it can meet its obligations as and when they fall due.
 High standards of financial stewardship are achieved through effective financial planning and strategy, financial control, and through maximising value for money.
-Financial governance issues are also addressed in the chapter on Financial Management and Affordability.

-- 40. Staff governance.
+Financial governance issues are also addressed in the chapter on Financial Management and Affordability. - 45.
+Staff governance.
 This refers to a system of corporate accountability for the fair and effective management of all staff.
-NHSS staff governance standards set out the minimum level of performance expected of NHS Boards.
-NHS Boards' staff governance committees are responsible for creating the right culture for people management and monitoring performance against the standards.
-Boards are required to complete a self-assessment of their compliance with the staff governance standards and these will be subject to assessment by external audit in 2008/09.
-Staff governance issues are further addressed in the chapter on Capacity to Deliver. - 41.
+Boards have a statutory duty in relation to staff governance as outlined in the Staff Governance Standard.
+This sets out the minimum level of performance expected.
+NHS Boards' staff governance committees are responsible for creating the appropriate culture for people management and monitoring performance against the standards.
+The standard applies to all NHS staff including those involved in joint futures and community health partnerships. - 46.
+The Staff Governance Standard requires staff survey results, the self-assessment audit tool (SAAT), the Staff Governance Action Plan and progress reports to be submitted to the Scottish Government by 31 March each year to ensure that progress on staff governance implementation can be monitored and used to inform the annual review process. - 47.
 Clinical governance.
 In the white paper Designed to Care, clinical governance was defined as 'corporate accountability for clinical performance'.
 It is the system for making sure that healthcare is safe and effective and that patients and the public are involved.
 NHS QIS is charged with improving the quality of care delivered by NHSS.
-NHS QIS carries out reviews to assess all boards against the Standards for Clinical Governance and Risk Management (October 2005) every three years, and it carries out reviews against the standards as part of a wider specialty or topic review in all boards in the intervening years.
+NHS QIS carries out reviews to assess all boards against the Standards for Clinical Governance and Risk Management (October 2005) every three years, and these reviews form part of a wider specialty or topic review in all boards in the intervening years.
 Robust clinical governance structures are essential to demonstrate NHS Boards' effectiveness in meeting patients' needs and patients' safety.
-Clinical Governance is also covered in the chapter on Patient Safety and Clinical Governance. - 42.
+Clinical Governance is also covered in the chapter on Patient Safety and Clinical Governance. - 48.
 Information Governance.
 Information Governance provides the necessary safeguards for the disclosure, and appropriate use of, patient and personal information.
 Health Boards should be aware of the extent and limitations of their powers and act accordingly.
 Staff must be trained in the correct procedure for handling confidential patient information and should also be provided with procedures for obtaining guidance where they are unsure whether they should disclose information.
 Information Governance risks are also addressed in the chapter on Capacity to Deliver.